MckinstryJ/NonStudentTeacherAlignments/README.md

 |-----------------|--------------------|
 | bob_audio_0_001 | I went to the park |

-For the sake of simplicity later, each file should be of type 'wav' and if possible make it a tab sepearted file.
+For the sake of simplicity later, each audio file should be of type 'wav' and, if possible, make the metadata file a tab delim file.

 Note:
 <ul>